Robin-vandenberg/Robin-vandenberg/README.md

 ⚐ Based in Eindhoven, Noord-Brabant, the Netherlands

+ϟ Currently working on the future of logistics @Frontliners

-ϟ Currently building a soft-fruit harvest prediction dashboard @YieldComputer
+ϟ Helped build a soft-fruit harvest prediction dashboard @YieldComputer

 ϟ Recently worked on building apps to improve sustainability in daily activities @Happy.Green